coralvanda/linux-server-project/README.md

 # What is it?
 This is a project created for the Udacity Full-stack Web Developer Nanodegree.
-It uses custom-configured Linux server hosted on Amazon Web Services (AWS) to run a website.
+Originally, it used a custom-configured Linux server hosted on Amazon Web Services (AWS) to run a website.
+It has now been rehosted using a server on Digital Ocean.

 ## Set-up Instructions:
 To view the front-end of the website, simply direct a browser to